 For the best web experience, please use IE11+, Chrome, Firefox, or Safari

-What is Active Directory management and security (AD MGMT)?
+What is Active Directory Management (AD Mgmt)?

-Benefits of AD Management and Security
+Benefits of AD Management

 Unify identities across hybrid environment

 Consolidate identity and permissions management of your Active Directory and Azure Active Directory environments.
-Active Directory management and security (AD MGMT) enables you to centralize control of user access to your applications, databases, SaaS resources and anything else that is AD-connected.
+Active Directory management and security (AD Mgmt) enables you to centralize control of user access to your applications, databases, SaaS resources and anything else that is AD-connected.

 Extends identity management and AD governance far beyond Windows